royaloakonshore/simplified/docs/next-steps-guide.md

   if (vatReverseCharge) {
     return new Decimal(0);
   }

+  // TODO: Implement date-aware VAT logic.
+Currently defaults to 25.5% in tRPC mutation.
+  // The schema default is also 25.5% for items.
+  // This function should ideally take invoiceDate as a parameter to select the correct historical rate if needed.

   const totalVat = items.reduce((sum, item) => {
     const lineTotal = new Decimal(item.quantity.toString()).times(new Decimal(item.unitPrice.toString()));